fractalide/fractalide/components/README.md

 ### How?

-The `nix` level `default.nix` file requires you make 3 decisions.
+The `nix` level `default.nix` file requires you make decisions about 3 types of dependencies.
 * What `contracts` the `component` will use.
-* What `crates` are present in the `component`.
+* What `crates` from [crates.io](https://crates.io) are needed in the `component`.
-* What `operating system level dependencies` or `osdeps` are needed to correctly run this `component`.
+* What `osdeps` or `operating system level dependencies` are needed run this `component`.

-In all the above cases transitive deps are resolved for you.
+In all the above cases transitive dependencies are resolved for you.

 ``` nix
 { component, contracts, crates, pkgs }: